crupest/Timeline/README.md

 [![Build Status](https://dev.azure.com/crupest-web/Timeline/_apis/build/status/crupest.Timeline?branchName=master)](https://dev.azure.com/crupest-web/Timeline/_build/latest?definitionId=3&branchName=master)

-This is the first web app consisting of front-end and back-end of [me](https://github.com/crupest).
+This is the first web app back-end of [me](https://github.com/crupest).

+It is written in C# and built with [Asp.Net Core](https://github.com/aspnet/AspNetCore).

 The final product is hosting on my [Tencent Cloud](https://cloud.tencent.com/) Cloud Virtual Machine on [https://crupest.xyz](https://crupest.xyz).

 Feel free to comment by opening an issue.

+`tools/open-code` file is a simple *bash* script that fixes the problem that *OminiSharp* in C# extension on vscode can't work using *dotnet* in Arch official package repository on Arch Linux.
+See [this page](https://bugs.archlinux.org/task/60903).